souvikinator/gofuzz/README.md

 ```
 **What is `<@>` ?**

 `<@>` is placeholder where the test cases will be placed while fuzzing.
 We'll see how it works on the way.
+You can place multiple placeholders in the target URL

 ### Fuzzing for numeric values